 Calculate a proportion of the costs that relate to your business - This is the more complicated option but is in most cases more tax effective.

-To claim more than the £312 a year (£26 as above * 12 months), you will need to set up a rental agreement between you and your business.
+To claim more than the £312 a year (£26 as above * 12 months), you will need to work out the apportioned amount of time you use your property for business

 You can claim business expenses for items that you’d usually use for less than two years.
 This includes business stationery and a list of the following examples: